monoscope-tech/monoscope/README.md

 - install hlint for linting (brew install hlint)
 - `make fmt` will use ormolu to format the code
 - `make lint` will run the linter and show you items to fix
+- it's recommended to compile haskell language server locally,else it crashes,  especially on mac due to this issue: https://github.com/haskell/haskell-language-server/issues/2391

 ## Useful reading